 ||CAS REGISTRY NO

 Zimmerman HJ.
 Muscle spasmolytics.
 In, Hepatotoxicity: The Adverse Effects of Drugs and Other Chemicals on the Liver.
 2nd Ed.
 Philadelphia: Lippincott, 1999. p.
 544-45.
-(Expert review of hepatotoxicity published in 1999; discussed dantrolene, chlorzoxazone and baclofen but does not mention cyclobenzapine).
+(Expert review of hepatotoxicity published in 1999 discusses dantrolene, chlorzoxazone and baclofen but does not mention cyclobenzapine).

-- Taylor P. Agents acting at the neuromuscular junction and autonomic ganglia.
-In, Brunton LL, Lazo JS, Parker KL, eds.
-Goodman & Gilman’s The pharmacological basis of therapeutics, 11th ed.
-New York: McGraw-Hill, 2006. p.
-217-36.
-(Textbook of Pharmacology and Therapeutics).
+- Hibbs RE, Zambon AC.
+Agents acting at the neuromuscular junction and autonomic ganglia.
+In, Brunton LL, Chabner BA, Knollman BC, eds.
+Goodman & Gilman’s The pharmacological basis of therapeutics, 12th ed.
+New York: McGraw-Hill, 2011. p.
+255-76.
+(Textbook of pharmacology and therapeutics).

 Winchell GA, King JD, Chavez-Eng CM, Constanzer ML, Korn SH.
 Cyclobenzaprine pharmacokinetics, including the effects of age, gender, and hepatic insufficiency.
 J Clin Pharmacol 2002; 42: 61-9.
 PubMed Citation (Four studies from sponsor showing linear pharmacokinetics, slight accumulation, greater accumulation in liver disease, but no serious adverse events or liver toxicity).